• Home

 Warm water cleans better than cold water.
 If you’re able to use warm water in your pressure washer as well as a bucket you’ll be giving yourself an edge in the battle of cold weather detailing.
 It’s not the end of the world if you can’t hook your pressure washer up to warm water but it sure is nice.

 An added benefit to using warm water in your wash bucket is that it allows you to warm up your hands a little before going back to touching cold metal and plastic.
 If the water is too hot you’re just going to be causing yourself more pain.
-If you’re planning to use a coin-operated pressure washer make sure to fill your bucket with warm soapy water and seal it with a water-tight lid before leaving home.

-Tackle Road Salt and Road Grime
+4. Tackle Road Salt and Road Grime

 I know people will typically wash their cars less often in the winter and they’ll use phrases like “It’s just going to get dirty the next time I drive it.” to justify this behavior.
 This is the opposite of proper car care.
-Bottom line: you should be washing your vehicle more often in inclimate weather.
+Bottom line: you should be washing your vehicle more often in inclement weather.

 Since the roads are filthy causing your vehicle to get dirty faster, doesn’t it make sense to stay on top of it and wash your car more frequently?
 Take road salt for instance.
 Road salt allowed to dwell on your car’s surface is what causes rust and corrosion.